Torniojaws/vortech-backend/INSTALL.md

 Whenever you make changes to the app, you might need to "refresh" uWSGI to update the page that it serves.
 Otherwise you will see the old page.
-Run ``sudo touch --no-deference /etc/uwsgi-emperor/vassals/vortech-backend.ini``
+Run ``sudo touch --no-dereference /etc/uwsgi-emperor/vassals/vortech-backend.ini``